-The disadvantage of the late chronotypes already starts in elementary school, as researchers at the University of Heidelberg found out in a study with elementary school students.37 Late types received lower scores on average, although they scored slightly better on the intelligence test than early types.
+The favoritism of early chronotypes starts as early as elementary school, as researchers at Heidelberg University discovered in a study of elementary school students.36 The early types received better grades on average, although early types scored slightly worse on the intelligence test than late types.

-In secondary school (ages 10-17), late types dropped off even further, as the same researchers found.38 A Dutch study39 found that the poorer grades of late types are mainly due to early exam times - when late types are still "mentally" asleep but early types have their first performance peak.
-Because exams still mostly take place in the morning at university, late types keep having this disadvantage even after school.40 41 42
+The better performance of early types even intensifies at secondary schools (ages 10-17), the same researchers found.37 A Dutch study38 found that the better grades of early types come primarily from early exam times - when early types are at their mental performance peak, but late types are still "mentally" asleep.
+Because exams still mostly take place in the morning, even in college, early-types also do better at that stage.^{39 40 41}

-The extent to which this disadvantage continues later in terms of professional success and salary has not been conclusively proven scientifically.
-There are only a few studies on income that have differentiated between early and late types:

-A Danish study concluded that late types earn 4-5% less than early types.43 Various American surveys44, however, have found even much greater pay disadvantages.
-Entire books have also been written about what successful people do before breakfast.
-In: "What the Most Successful People Do Before Breakfast" there is also a list of successful business leaders who get up before 6am: From Apple's Tim Cook, who writes his first emails at 04:45am to the editor-in-chief of the American edition of Vogue fashion magazine, who plays her first round of tennis before 6am.45 In this popular science literature, the impression is often created that not performing in the morning only has to do with a lack of discipline.
-And not with the fact that late types simply have their performance optimum at a different time.
+Whether early types are also more successful in their careers has not been clearly proven scientifically.
+There are only a few studies on income that have differentiated between early and late types: A Danish study concluded that early types earn 4-5% more.42 However, various American popular surveys43 have found even much larger salary differences between early and late types.
+Whole books have also been written about what successful people do before breakfast.
+In: "What the Most Successful People Do Before Breakfast" there is also a list of successful CEOs who get up before 06:00 in the morning: From Apple's Tim Cook, who writes his first emails at 04:45, to the editor-in-chief of the American edition of Vogue fashion magazine, who plays her first round of tennis before 06:00.44